efm0004/the-moore-you-know/README.md

 High score - will add high score for the instance that has the highest amount of points

 Next steps/Stretch goals
-Reset button - try again, while holding onto your high score Levels - this will allow the player to move into more difficult areas of the family - neices and nephews, identifying the couples/families, answering questions.
+x Reset button - try again, while holding onto your high score Levels - this will allow the player to move into more difficult areas of the family - neices and nephews, identifying the couples/families, answering questions.
-Hint button - this button will help you find a match if you're stuck Make your own - this button will allow you to upload your own pictures/names to create this game for your own family.
+Hint button - this button will help you find a match if you're stuck Make your own - this button will allow you to upload your own pictures and name cards to create this game for your own family.